 The 100% Almaden owned El Cobre project covers copper-gold porphyry mineralization known to exist over a strike length of at least four kilometers.
 Drilling by Almaden and past partners along this strike length has returned significant copper and gold values.
 The mineralization is associated with the exposed portions of diorite stocks which have intruded intermediate volcanic rocks.
 Mineralogic and fluid inclusion studies show conclusively that the gold and copper-gold porphyry-style mineralization at El Cobre is not deeply eroded and great potential exists at depth.
 More importantly these studies indicate that the mineralization is genetically uniquely like that of some of the Maricunga district gold-copper porphyry systems in Chile.
 In November 2011, Almaden commenced a TITAN 24 CSAMT-IP geophysical survey of the property.
 This program was planned to help identify where to focus a program of deeper drilling which is currently underway.
 Almaden's 100% interest in the El Cobre project is subject to a 0.5% NSR payable to a third party, 50% of which may be purchased for US\$1,500,000.

-During the three months ended December 31, 2012, the Company incurred a total of \$76,147 of exploration costs on El Cobre compared to \$712,568 less recoveries of \$156,956 during the same period in 2011.
-During the year ended December 31, 2012, the Company incurred \$365,102 of exploration costs compared to \$605,448 during the year ended December 31, 2011.
+During the three months ended March 31, 2013, the Company incurred a total of \$138,870 of exploration costs on El Cobre compared to \$712,568 less recoveries of \$228,742 during the same period in 2012.

 Upcoming / Outlook